What Risks Do You Face Starting an Ecommerce Business?

 At first, warehousing might not really be an issue.
 But as you start to acquire new customers, you’ll need an efficient solution.
 As you add more stock to your site and the demand increases, you could face warehousing and logistics issues.

 For example, if you’re sending shipments internationally, there’s the risk of packages going missing.
-Not only that but arriving to your customers damaged or being delivered to the wrong recipient.
+Not only that but arriving at your customers damaged or being delivered to the wrong recipient.

 To try and mitigate this risk immediately.
 It’s important that you stay on top of your logistics operations.
 You will want to be ensuring that you use a warehousing and delivery company that can cope with the demand.